LUMII-Syslab/qkd-as-a-service/README.md

 - `getState` is used to determine the state and key identifiers of the first even and odd parity keys respectively.

-- `setState` is used to set the state of kdc and synchronize keys
+- `setState` is used to set the state of kdc and synchronize keys.

 ### 0x03: `getState` request